 It doesn’t matter if you are five years old or well into your seventies—board games are fun for anyone.
 Most people will be familiar with the classics, like Uno or Monopoly, but there are a hundred different kinds of board games out there worth exploring.
-Board game cafés provide a comfortable haven for you and your friends to relax and have a go at a range of games in-store, and it’s a good alternative hang-out with the peeps when you’re trying to escape the heat and rain!
+Board game cafés provide a comfortable haven for you and your friends to relax and have a go at a range of games in-store, and it’s a good alternative hangout spot when you’re trying to escape the heat and rain!

-This Thai café-restaurant-bar-shisha spot in Mong Kok is truly a hidden gem.
-Not only do they have good food, but their massive outdoor terrace is one of the coolest places to try out a myriad of board games.
+Morokok, a Thai-inspired board game café in Mong Kok, is truly a hidden gem.
+Not only does it have delectable food, but its massive outdoor terrace is one of the coolest places to try out a myriad of board games.
 You can see plenty of old Hong Kong-style buildings surrounding you from the terrace, and if you’re lucky, you can also catch the sunset.

-We grabbed a seat at one of their Morrocan-style mats, settled into the cushions with a coffee and a shisha pipe outside, and had a go at the Game of Thrones-themed Monopoly—it was a race to see who would reach King’s Landing first and who would go bankrupt in their attempt!
+Settle down onto Moroccan-style mats and cushions with a coffee and have a go at the Game of Thrones-themed Monopoly—it’s a race to see who will reach King’s Landing first and who will go bankrupt in their attempts.